brendanhasz/brendanhasz.github.io/_posts/2018-12-03-tfp-regression.md

 TensorFlow Probability (and Edward) provide a method to do this they call "intercepting", which allows the user to set the value of the model parameters, and then draw a sample from the model.
 Unfortunately this method isn't well-suited to drawing many samples each with different parameter values (i.e. it takes a long time), so we'll just do it manually.

-In the figure below, each plot corresponds to a different validation datapoint (I've only plotted 8 out of the 1000 we generated), the vertical lines show the true value of $y$ for that datapoint, and the distributions show the predictive distristribution (our guess for how likely each value of $y$ is given our model and our uncertainty as to the model's parameters).
+In the figure below, each plot corresponds to a different validation datapoint (I've only plotted 8 out of the 1000 we generated), the vertical lines show the true value of \\( y \\) for that datapoint, and the distributions show the predictive distristribution (our guess for how likely each value of \\( y \\) is given our model and our uncertainty as to the model's parameters).

 ```python